-Moorlands are a mosaic of different habitats determined by soil, altitude, drainage and, in some cases, previous grazing.
-Theses habitats have different stock-carrying capacities and management requirements, and some are more vulnerable than others to damage.
+Moorlands are a mosaic of different habitats determined by soil, altitude, drainage and, in some cases, previous land management.
+The various habitats have different grazing limitations and management requirements.
+Some are more vulnerable to damage than others.

-The favourable condition for all moorland habitats is likely to be achieved through a mix of livestock and deer number, along with appropriate muirburn (the practice of burning off old growth to allow new grazing growth) and vehicle management.
+The favourable condition for all moorland habitats is likely to be achieved through a mix of livestock and deer numbers, with less grazing pressure in the winter months.
+In addition, appropriate muirburn (the practice of burning off old growth to allow new grazing growth), siting of supplementary feeding and vehicle management is also required.